Hruodland/sap_ase16_systemd/README.md

 1. Shutdown assumes al connections are gone (nowait not used).
 1. Uses the User directive in the Unit file so no su or sudo needed in the script.
 1. Replication server start assumes there is a rep agent running on the RSSD database.
-1. Developed on Centos7/ SAS ASE  16 (Express edition) for setting up a test VM.
+1. Developed on Centos7/ SAP ASE  16 (Express edition) for setting up a test VM.

 ### Installation:

 1. Clone  this repo.

 1. Adjust scripts to your needs, see also [Configuration](#Configuration)
 1. Copy the unit script to /etc/systemd/system/  (With permissions: -rw-r--r--.).
 1. Copy the sybase_start script to /opt/sybase path is referred in the unit file).
 1. Make script executable  for login sybase.
 1. sudo systemctl daemon-reload
-1. The logrotate file goes into /etc/logrotate.d (Centos/Redhat), verify path to log file!
+1. Optionall: The logrotate file goes into /etc/logrotate.d (Centos/Redhat), verify path to log file!

 Do some testing: